The First Disciples Trilogy part I March 24

-When He had finished speaking, He said to Simon: “Put out into deep water and let down your nets for a catch.”
+Now when he had left speaking, he said unto Simon, Launch out into the deep, and let down your nets for a draught.

-The symbolism in this story can give you the chills.
 Jesus travels down to the Sea of Galilee where Peter and his crew are.
 The crowds are so huge that Jesus gets into Peter’s boat and gives His sermon.
-Imagine the quiet hush of a large crowd so intent on hearing the spoken word of God, the crystal clear water lapping against the shore.
+Imagine the quiet hush of a large crowd so intent on hearing the spoken word of God, the crystal-clear water lapping against the shore.

-Notice, Peter didn’t fall down until after the fish were caught and in the boat, Peter’s worldly way of work was done.
+Peter didn’t fall down until after the fish were caught and, in the boat, Peter’s worldly way of work was done.
 Two miracles took place at this moment, the fish and Peter’s conversion.
 Peter’s respect has gone from Teacher to Lord, which means Supreme Authority!
 The first words Jesus said at the moment of Peter’s conversion, “Don’t be afraid,”in effect He was saying ‘I can use you,’ God can still use you, and it is never too late to do something for the Lord.
-Peter has gone from sacrifice to commitment

 Light of the Nations